-Requirement Description Set up systems and processes in a way that will support and enable vulnerable customers to disclose their needs.
+Requirement Description Customer Set up systems and processes in a way that will support and enable vulnerable customers to disclose their needs.
 Firms should be able to spot signs of vulnerability.
-Deliver appropriate customer service that responds flexibly to the needs of vulnerable customers.
-Customer Make customers aware of support available to them, including relevant options for Service and supplier representation and specialist support services Distribution The Importance: Flexible customer service is vital to ensuring all customers have a positive experience and to meet their individual needs.
-For example, a customer may receive a poor outcome if they telephone to advise of a change in their circumstances and are told the process is to use another channel, such as online or visiting a branch.
-Ensure all communications and information about products and services are understandable for customers in the target market and customer base.
+Deliver appropriate customer service that responds flexibly to the needs of Make customers aware of support available to them, including relevant options for Service and Distribution supplier representation and specialist support services The Importance: • Flexible customer service is vital to ensuring all customers have a positive experience and to meet their individual needs. • For example, a customer may receive a poor outcome if they telephone to advise of a change in their circumstances and are told the process is to use another channel, such as online or visiting a branch.
+Communications Ensure all communications and information about products and services are understandable for customers in the target market and customer base.
 Consider how to communicate with vulnerable customers, taking into consideration their needs.
 Where possible they should offer multiple channels so vulnerable customers have a choice.
-Communications The Importance: When communicating with customers it is essential that we do so in a way that enables them to understand the message being delivered to prevent harm.
+The Importance: When communicating with customers it is essential that we do so in a way that enables them to understand the message being delivered to prevent harm.
 For example, a firm can cause harm if they are unable to provide a letter in a suitable format for a customer who is unable to read.
-Implement appropriate processes to evaluate where the needs of vulnerable customers have not been met, so that improvements can be made.
+Monitoring and Evaluation Implement appropriate processes to evaluate where the needs of vulnerable customers have not been met, so that improvements can be made.
 Produce and regularly review management information, appropriate to the nature of the business, on the outcomes being delivered for vulnerable customers.
-The Importance:
+The Importance: Monitoring and evaluation is key to understanding how we are meeting the needs of vulnerable customers and to make improvements where harm or poor outcomes and experience are identified.
+For example, harm could be caused if data shows that customers with a characteristic of vulnerability are receiving lower levels of good outcomes than customers in standard circumstances and the firm fails to take action to understand the cause and remediate.